Discover more from Timeless & Timely

 Leaders ought to accept responsibility for their actions and bear the burden of their consequences.

-At least this is what I was saying the morning of January 6 last year, before anything even happened.
+At least that’s what I wrote on the morning of January 6, 2021, before anything even happened:

 Thanks, and I’ll see you on the internet.